solfang/solfang.github.io/_posts/2022-09-20-processingfaq.md

 # Mass Processing and Mastery

 ## 3. What is mass processing?
-Mass processing lets you process mutltiple batches of items at once.
-The flipside is that mass processing takes 10x longer than regular processing.
+Mass processing lets you process **mutltiple batches of items** at once.
+The flipside is that mass processing **takes 10x longer** than regular processing.
 Example: processing *timber* into *planks*:
 - Regular processing: 6 second cratf time, 1 craft at a time
 - Mass processing: 60 seconds craft time, 10+ crafts at a time

-As you can see,  mass processinghas higher throughput than regular processing when processing  more than 10 batches at once.
+As you can see,  mass processing has higher throughput than regular processing when processing  more than 10 batches at once.
 Processing mastery increases the number of batches (see [question 5](#5-what-does-processing-mastery-do)).

-You need a processing stone to get access to the 'Mass Process' button in the processing menu.
+You need a **processing stone** to get access to the 'Mass Process' button in the processing menu.

 Note that mass processing does not work with simple alchemy/cooking, imperial alchemy/cooking, guild processing and manufacturing.
 Also, it only works on stackable items.
 For example, you can't mass dry fish because they take up 1 inventory slot each.